software-students-fall2022/specification-exercise-team-2/README.md

 3. Other communication/media platforms do not organize by topic within a group

 ## Product Vision Statement
-A mobile application where friends and family can create private groups for sharing memories or the activities of their daily lives.
+A mobile application where friends and family can create private or public groups for sharing memories or the activities of their daily lives.

 ## User Requirements